KushBlazingJudah/slpm/README.md

 - [X] Uninstalling
 - [ ] Overwrite protection (hash old/new/current, compare?)
   - Almost done, we check for it but error out if it fails.
-- [ ] Repository syncing
-- [ ] Cleanup & refactor
-  - Make it look nice, both in the terminal and in the script.
 - [ ] Packages with a lot of files take **forever** to generate a manifest for.
 Speed it up.
   - Try packaging Linux, and go for lunch when it's generating a manifest.
 It *might* be done then.
   - Possible methods include: "multithreading", faster hashing algorithm other than sha1
   - Could also just defer it to installation
+- [ ] Split building part into something else
+- [ ] Repository syncing
+- [ ] Cleanup & refactor
+  - Make it look nice, both in the terminal and in the script.
+  - Many things are probably done wrong.
+Do them more right.
 - [X] Local sources from repository (for patches and the like)
 - [ ] Dependency detection (ldd)
 - [X] Strip binaries